seaflow-uw/seaflow-web/content/authors/Francois Ribalet/_index.md

 ---
 # Display name
-title: François Ribalet
+title: Francois Ribalet

 # Full Name (for SEO)
-first_name: François
+first_name: Francois
 last_name: Ribalet

 # Is this the primary user of the site?